 Student Voice structure

 Student Voice is also actively encouraged during tutor time activities.
-From September 2021, we will roll-out a successful class meetings tool pilot to all pupils from Y7-10.
-On a weekly basis pupils will be encouraged to debate a range of topics in circle time to discuss viewpoints on a wide range of key topics and issues as they emerge throughout the year.
+On a weekly basis pupils in Y7-10 are encouraged to debate a range of topics in circle time to discuss viewpoints on a wide range of key topics and issues as they emerge throughout the year.

 “I really enjoy circle time as it allows me to express my views.
 If these views can help improve the school then they are discussed by our tutor rep through student voice.”
 (Year 8 boy)